wildtruc/nvidia-prime-select/README.md

   sudo make uninstall
   ```

-When done, launch the commandline, your superuser or admin password will be ask.
+When done, launch the commandline as admin/superuser or with nvidia-prime-ui as normal user.
 Then logout and restart your session.

 The script will setup your actual *xrandr* configuration automatically.

 ## Notes
 *Option "DPI" "96 x 96"* is set by default in the *xorg.nvidia.conf* because *xrandr* set it at *75* by default.
 If you have a weaker **Nvidia®** GPU, it's maybe a good thing to let it at *75* if you want to play some games smoother.

-Usually when the Nvidia® GPU starts the screen display some wierd black lines at first, if it is, it means that Nvidia® GPU is started.
+Usually when the Nvidia® GPU starts the screen display some weird black lines at first, if it is, it means that Nvidia® GPU is started.

 ## Known issues
 The script has been test on Gnome Shell, Gnome Classic, Cinnamon, LXQT, Kodi (for previous version, lightdm only for new one).